DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/05 Overview.md

 - The component is not designed to convert text that is enclosed into `{}` characters into a variable.
 Markup with such text is processed as plain text.

-- The HtmlEditor tables are native HTML tables.
-They are not designed to add block elements to cells, users cannot past multiline text in separate cells, etc.
+- The HtmlEditor tables are native HTML tables and use native features, which leads to limitations.
+For example, users cannot past multiline text in separate cells.

+- The HtmlEditor tables are not designed to add complex elements to cells like block elements, lists, nested tables, etc.

 - HtmlEditor does not support pasting text from Microsoft Word.